roweshaw/2025_Evidence_of_rapid_evolution_herbivory_trade_offs_m_polymorpha/README.md

 Additional software notes that may help future users:
 - Spreadsheets were formatted using LibreOffice and Google Docs; users may experience some formatting or incompatibility issues when attempting to open in a new Excel version.

-## Scripts and Data
+## Scripts
 **IvsC_all_code.R** file contains the following:
 - Rscript file to reproduce the data cleaning, analysis, and figures that are presented in the manuscript.

+## Data and Figures
+### Figures and Tables
 Figures and tables are named as they appear in the paper.
 Files begin with name (e.g. Figure1_).

+### Data
-The **data** folder contains the processed data that is to be used with the scripts.
+Data files here contain the processed data that is to be used with the scripts.
 Processed indicates that it was reformatted or cleaned up before porting to R.